Freelance fees for interpreting engagements for BSL/English interpreters

 7 July 2020 – 5 April 2021

 Freelance fees guide for fully qualified interpreters (RSLI) and trainee interpreters (TSLI) or equivalent:

 BSL/English interpreters generally work in half or full day sessions.
-However, a ‘short duration’ fee may be charged if an assignment is local to the interpreter or short in duration.
+However, at the interpreter’s discretion, a ‘short duration’ fee may be charged if an assignment is local to the interpreter and/or short in duration.